 1. All The Possibilities

 You’ve probably heard of Nora Roberts, possibly even read some of her books.
 I don’t know why, but from all the books that I read by this author, this one definitely stands apart.
 It’s a romance novel just like a million others, but this one was…sweet.
-The story follows a US senator trying to woo the daughter of a former president.
-I loved the protagonist, Allan McGregor - he stood separately from the usual romance heroes.
+All the Possibilities follows a US senator trying to woo the daughter of a former president.
+I loved the protagonist, Allan McGregor.
+He stood out from the usual romance heroes.
 For a change, he was a calm, level-headed and poised gentleman.

 2. Call Me Irresistible